-This document gives an IDL description for the DRMAA interface.
+This document gives an IDL description for the DRMAA interface, as specified in GFD.22.
 It arises from the results of a collaborative effort to bring the JavaTM language binding and .NET language binding into agreement, based on the DRMAA 1.0 specification.